MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

 ```

-## Building an app
+## Build your app

 Now that you have registered your app in Azure AD and configured it with the necessary permissions, you're ready to build your app.
 The following are some of the key aspects to consider when designing and building your app:

-1. **The consent experience**.
+- **The consent experience**.
 To obtain consent from your customers, you must direct them in a browser to the Azure AD website, using the specially constructed URL described previously, and you must have a website to which Azure AD will redirect the admin once they grant consent.
 This website must extract the authorization code from the URL and use it to request an access token from which it can obtain the tenant ID.

-2. **Store the tenant ID in your system**.
+- **Store the tenant ID in your system**.
 This will be needed when requesting access tokens from Azure AD and when calling the Office Management APIs.

-3. **Managing access tokens**.
+- **Managing access tokens**.
 You will need a component that requests and manages access tokens as needed.
 If your app calls the APIs periodically, it can request tokens on demand, or if it calls the APIs continuously to retrieve data, it can request tokens at regular intervals (for example, every 45 minutes).

-4. **Implement a webhook listener** as needed by the particular API you are using.
+- **Implement a webhook listener** as needed by the particular API you are using.

-5. **Data retrieval and storage**.
+- **Data retrieval and storage**.
 You'll need a component that retrieves data for each tenant, either by using continuous polling or in response to webhook notifications, depending on the particular API you are using.